-Mealycup sage is an annual plant that is easy to grow and produces showy flowers that have spikes of silvery white and rich blue.
+Mealycup sage is an annual plant that is easy to grow and produces showy flowers with spikes of silvery white and rich blue.

 It blooms in the midsummer to frost.
-It can grow to a height of one to three feet, depending on soil moisture, fertility, and the species.
+It can grow to 1′ to 3′ feet, depending on soil moisture, fertility, and the species.

 Yarrow can be grown with little effort as it requires minimal maintenance.
 It is a perennial plant and is a common plant in the United States.
 It can withstand drought, heat, and cold.

 It’s preferred by many because of its ferny, dark green or gray-green, scented foliage.
-They bloom flat-topped clusters of flowers that come in shades of red, pink, yellow, or white.
+They bloom flat-topped clusters of flowers in shades of red, pink, yellow, or white.

 The flowers appear from late spring t early fall.
 Fern-leaf yarrow – Achillea filipendulina is ideal for drying as it’ll dry right in its container.

-Common Yarrow – Achillea millefolium dries less, but it’s ideal for cuttings as well.
+Common Yarrow – Achillea millefolium dries less, but it’s also ideal for cuttings.
 Common Yarrow should be spaced properly as they can be invasive.

-Zinnia have been garden stalwarts for generations.
-You can grow them from the seeds easily and can achieve a height of six inches for the dwarf varieties while the others can grow to a height of three feet.
+Flowering Zinnia has been garden stalwarts for generations.
+They grow from seeds easily and can achieve a height of 6″ inches for the dwarf varieties, while the others can grow to 3′ feet.

 They are butterfly attractors because of the plenty of nectar in their flowers.

-The most common type of Zinnia is Zinnia Elegans while the narrow-leaf zinnia scientifically known as Zinnia Angustifolia is gaining popularity in the recent years, thanks to its low, sprawling habit.
+The most common type of Zinnia is Zinnia Elegans.
+The narrow-leaf zinnia, scientifically known as Zinnia Angustifolia has been gaining popularity in recent years thanks to its low, sprawling habit.

-Snow-in-Summer blooms attractive combination of snow-white flowers and low-silver foliage that can stop passerby.
+Snow-in-Summer blooms attractive combination of snow-white flowers and low-silver foliage that can stop passersby.

 It thrives well in well-dried soil and plenty of sunshine and can, therefore, be planted in a raised bed, wall, or rock garden.

 The Gaura plant blooms rosy or delicate pale pink flowers that resemble a flock of butterflies.
-This plant can achieve a height of three to seven feet depending on the species.
+Depending on the species, this plant can reach 3′ to 7′ feet.